jackkim1994/Machine_Learning/Part 2 Regression/README.md

 observed value of the dependent variable y and the predicted value ȳ are independent.
 5. Lack of multicollinearity: Multiple Linear Regression assumes that the independent variables are not highly correlated with each other.
 This assumption is tested using Variance Inflation Factor (VIF) values.

+## Dummy Variable Trap
+A special case in multiple linear regression such that one is adding redundant variables to the constant b.
+When using the dummy variable in linear regression, we will always exclude one dummy variable before constructing the linear model.